 - Pour onto loaf pan and use a spatula to even the surface out.
 Sprinkle some more chocolate chunks on top.

-- Bake for about 40 mins, times vary depending on your oven.
-I always check it at the 35 minute mark by inserting a knife or toothpick in the center.
-It could take up to 45-50 mins, and that’s fine.
+- Bake for about 55 mins, times vary depending on your oven.
+I always check it at the 45 min mark by inserting a knife or toothpick in the center.

-- Allow it to cool completely before cutting it, so it settles.
+- Allow it to cool completely before cutting it, so that the coconut flour settles.
 I like to keep it refrigerated (and covered to preserve moisture).

 P.S. it tastes even better the day after it’s baked!
 Enjoy all the delicious fall flavors.
 Because pumpkin and chocolate are the perfect pair.